Good Morning Blog,

 |

-| Hmm, it seemed like good weather so means no muddy ground... |
+| Hmm, it seemed like good weather, so that means no muddy ground... |

 |

-| I guessed that I would be hiking with a group of people so...
+| I guessed that I would be hiking with a group of people, so...
 No more trisuit entirely. |

 .jpeg) |